tcltk/tcl/doc/markdown/CrtObjCmd.md

 # Reference count management

 When the *proc* passed to **Tcl\_CreateObjCommand** is called, the values in its *objv* argument will have a reference count of at least 1, with that guaranteed reference being from the Tcl evaluation stack.
-You should not call **Tcl\_DecrRefCount** on any of those values unless you call **Tcl\_IncrRefCount** on them first.
+You should not call [Tcl\_DecrRefCount][Object3] on any of those values unless you call [Tcl\_IncrRefCount][Object3] on them first.
 Also, when the *proc* is called, the interpreter result is guaranteed to be an empty string value with a reference count of 1.

 **Tcl\_GetCommandFullName** does not modify the reference count of its *objPtr* argument, but does require that the object be unshared.